-There are also dozens of natural ingredients with naturally occurring proteins, like eggs, peanut butter, yogurt, soybeans, the list goes on!
+There are also dozens of natural ingredients with naturally occurring proteins, like eggs, peanut butter, yogurt, soybeans, and the list goes on!
 Keep experimenting with flavors!
 You’ll be amazed at how easy it is to come up with something that tastes delicious!

 Post Workout Natural Protein Shake

-Combine 3⁄4 cup of fat-free milk with 1 tablespoon of natural peanut butter and 2 scoops of a chocolate whey protein powder.
+Combine 3⁄4 cup of fat-free milk with 1 tablespoon of natural peanut butter and 2 scoops of chocolate whey protein powder.
 Add some ice cubes, blend, and enjoy.
 This is best when consumed right after a workout.
-It contains 607 calories, 16 grams of fat, 58 grams of carbs, 52 grams of sugar, 44 grams of protein.
+It contains 607 calories, 16 grams of fat, 58 grams of carbs, 52 grams of sugar, and 44 grams of protein.